pylegacy/get-pip-pyopenssl/README.md

 pre-compiled binaries.

-The helper script `get-pip-pyopenssl.py` takes care of downloading the appropriate script under the hood and it the recommended way of using the tool.
+The helper script `get-pip-pyopenssl.py` takes care of downloading the appropriate script under the hood and it is the recommended way of using the tool.

 * For GNU/Linux systems, run: